openeuler-mirror/kernel-docs/README.en.md

 # kernel-docs

 ## Description
-It's used to store kernel documents.
+Kernel-docs is used to store documentation related to openEuler Kernel, including but not limited to guidance documents, feature introduction documents, Kernel SIG meeting materials, technical sharing videos and articles, etc.

 ## What's here?

 1. Introduction to openEuler Kernel
 2. Description of features of each version of openEuler Kernel
 3. OpenEuler Kernel technology videos and materials